 Public relations specialists and marketers have similar goals but use different resources.
 Instead of emails and advertisements, PR specialists form connections with other companies and individuals to increase the client’s exposure.
 They arrange press coverage, appearances at busy events, or inclusion in anything media-related.
 For example, if an audience favors certain publications, TV channels, or podcasts, PR agencies can work their magic to get their clients in the spotlight.

-In addition to maximizing their networks, PR agencies develop eye-catching stories so their clients that can increase their popularity.
+In addition to maximizing their networks, PR agencies develop eye-catching stories so their clients can increase their popularity.
 Many businesses don’t know how to sell themselves or become more likable.
 That’s where PR agencies come in.

-What are the Best Business Ideas for Creative Entrepreneurs?
+What Are the Best Business Ideas for Creative Entrepreneurs?

 Here are the most in-demand business ideas for creative entrepreneurs: